natmallow/a3-tools-rnd/google-api-tran-to-dict/README.md

-The purpose of this app is to import from a multi column spreadsheet from google drive is for a file that looks like this:
+The purpose of this app is to import from a multi-column spreadsheet from Google drive is for a file that looks like this:

 The spreadsheet:
 col[0] : UID